dannybellieveit/artwork-snake/README.md

 ## Drop Page Demo

 The `/drop/` page normally requires a share token.
 For local testing you can append `?demo=1` to the URL.
-In demo mode a tiny built‑in audio sample is used, so you don’t need to add your own file.
+When `demo=1` is present a short demo sound is generated in JavaScript and displayed in a waveform player.
+No sample file is bundled with the repository.